What is GDPR?

 You must comply with a request of the right to be erased with no unnecessary delay.
 However, at the latest, you should comply within one month of receiving.

 You must also erase any data that is kept on back-up systems along with live systems.

-GDPR can be an pretty scary topic, so if you have any questions about ensuring your data is not in breach in GDPR regulations then email us on email@example.com
+GDPR can be a pretty scary topic.
+So, if you have any questions about ensuring your data is not in breach of GDPR regulations then email us at email@example.com